-Addressing learning loss and keeping student engagement high
+Accelerate learning & keep student engagement high

 During 2020, K-12 educators made incredible efforts to adapt to the abrupt transition to remote and hybrid learning.

 However, many teachers across the United States were dealing with remote instruction for the first time.
 They had to figure out what works and what doesn't with teaching online "on the fly."